MahmoudMohamedIsmail/speaker-recognition-identification-system/README.md

 FIRST: Pre-requisites

-1. Install the MATLAB Compiler Runtime 2012a on your computer (attached with the template)
+1. Install the MATLAB Compiler Runtime 2012a on your computer

 2. Restart the computer